BagritsevichStepan/tsc-benchmark/README.md

 In addition, it makes several tests to calculate the overhead from tsc calls, which then needs to be subtracted from the final measured time.

 # <a name="benchmark"></a>Run Benchmark
+After initialization, you can run the benchmark using the `benchmarking::TSCBenchmarking::Run` method.

+This method sets the cpu on which the benchmark will be performed, warm up the benchmark and your code, makes several runs of your code and returns the average time.

+In addition, you can use a minimalistic method `benchmarking::TSCBenchmarking::MeasureTime` of the benchmark.
+Which does nothing except reading the tsc.
+This method can be used in the code hot path to take simple measurements first, and then to translate them in another process into a more readable format.